How to Investigate Home Page Home | Background Checks | Business Sign-up | Articles Public Records | Investigate | Company | Contact

 Networking - Adoption Support Groups

-Some search and support groups and reunion registries network to broaden the area of search.
-It is a good idea to register with a large national reunion registry at the beginning of your investigation.
+Some search/support groups and reunion registries network to broaden the area of search.
+It's a good idea to register with a large national reunion registry at the beginning of your investigation.
 Considering the rapid rate at which searchers are signing up, you might get lucky right away!

 Adoption Reunion Registries

 Reunion registers are files indexed by name and other identifying information, such as the child's date of birth, hospital where born, and physical description.
-Many search and support groups maintain a registry of their members and/or belong to a national registry.
+Quite a few search and support groups maintain a registry of their members and/or belong to a national registry.
 Those registries are listed with the organizations to which they belong.

 Your search will be conducted by entering the data you provide into a database and attempting a match-up with like information.
 For this search to be successful, both parties must be registered and actively searching.